How do you file a Nevada ride-sharing lawsuit after an accident?

-- Lost wages,
+- Lost wages in Nevada,

-- Lost earning capacity,
+- Lost earning capacity in Nevada,

-- Car repair bills,
+- Car repair bills in Nevada,

 - Disfigurement, and/or

-- Pain and suffering.
+- Pain and suffering in Nevada

-While you are not covered by a ride-sharing policy if the accident was your fault, you may be covered if you were only partly to blame.
+While you are not covered by a ride-hailing policy if the accident was your fault, you may be covered if you were only partly to blame.

-If you or someone you know has been in an Uber or Lyft accident, our caring Las Vegas personal injury attorneys can help you recover compensation.
+If you or someone you know has been in a ride-hailing accident, our caring Las Vegas Uber accident attorneys and Las Vegas Lyft accident attorneys can help you file a Nevada ride-sharing lawsuit and recover compensation.